UC Davis Study Abroad, Summer Abroad Iceland, Thermodynamics in the Land of Fire and Ice Program, Header Image, Overview Page

 Accommodations

-Students share (2-3 students per room) accommodations in cozy Viking-themed cabins, in a small fisherman’s village, located on a relatively remote peninsula about 5 miles from downtown Reykjavik.
+Students share (3-4 students per room) accommodations in cozy Viking-themed cabins, in a small fisherman’s village, located on a relatively remote peninsula about 5 miles from downtown Reykjavik.
 Hlid is a beautiful waterside area near the President’s residence with rolling hills, golf, and much Viking history.
-A local bus system connects to downtown Reykjavik and students have the option of renting bikes for the month to assist with freedom of travel.
+A local bus system connects to downtown Reykjavik and students will receive a bus pass for the month to assist with freedom of travel.

-The community room nearby serves as the classroom and internet is available.
-Laundry services are limited, so students should only expect to do laundry once or twice on the duration of the program.
+The community room on-site serves as the classroom and internet is available.
+Laundry services are limited and requires a bus trip to Reykjavik (for anything more than light sink washing), so students should only expect to do laundry once or twice on the duration of the program.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners, and other modern conveniences may not be available in all locations.